rachelbakke/computergraphics-hw3/hw3-starterCode/readme.txt

 6) Still images                           Yes

 7) Extra Credit (up to 30 points)
-   - I completed anti-aliasing through supersampling with 4 vector batches
+   - I completed anti-aliasing through supersampling with 4 vector batches.
+This is done for all scenes shown.
    - I made my own custom scene (bubbles.scene).
    - I created an animation that are bubbles rising in water to the surface with irregular movement patterns for a natural effect.